score-json/json/TSF/trustable/no-json-faults/NJF-05.4.md

     Erikhu1: 1.0
 ---

-The service does not accept any improperly bounded arrays.
+The service provided by nlohmann/json does not accept any improperly bounded arrays.

-sab